CALIFORNIA WILDFIRE RELIEF FUND 2021

 CALIFORNIA WILDFIRE RELIEF APPEAL

-Western United States fire 2021 season started early, majorly California wildfires have charred 233,405 of acres at a historic scale doubling the tally of the devastation it left last year in 2020 in same period.
-With a heat wave and lightning sparked more than 80 wildfires raged over 1,000,000 acres burning across 13 states.
-Extend a helping hand to suffering low income families and save wildlife, rescue injured animals!
+Western United States fire 2021 season started early, majorly California wildfires, Dixie Fires have charred 489,287 acres and grown as Second Largest Fire in State History, at a historic scale doubling the tally of the devastation it left last year in 2020 in same period.
+With a heat wave and lightning sparked more than 100 wildfires raged over 3.4 million acres burning across 13 states.
+Extend a helping hand to evacuated low-income families, help firefighters and volunteers and save wildlife, rescue injured animals with emergency supplies like food, water, shelters and medical needs!

 THE FUND WILL REMAIN OPEN TO PROVIDE LONG-TERM ASSISTANCE.
 AS THE LOCATION AND SEVERITY OF THE FIRES FLUCTUATES, SO WILL OUR RESPONSE TO ENSURE AID GETS WHERE IT IS MOST NEEDED.
 ALL DONATIONS TO THIS FUND WILL EXCLUSIVELY SUPPORT COMMUNITIES & WILDLIFE IMPACTED BY WILDFIRES.